lan-ensad/coffee_time/readme.md

 The next step will be to train a model to predicte the ideal moment to take the coffee break.

-For the moment, the sensor send every 10 second `true` or `false` depending of the flow.
-In the future we can imagine better solution to track the activity.

 ![web](_img/embed.png)
 ![web](_img/flowmeter.jpg)